Pre-Authorized Payment Plans

 The plan is entirely flexible, if your bank account information changes, or you want to cancel, simply notify the Tax Office of the change.
 Please provide sufficient notice before the next payment date.

 If any payment does not clear your bank account, an administration fee will be imposed and a penalty of 1.25% will be added to your account on the first day of the following and each subsequent month there is an outstanding balance.
-If payment is not received before the next installment is due, your account will be removed from the Pre-authorized Tax Payment Program.
+If payment is not received before the next instalment is due, your account will be removed from the Pre-authorized Tax Payment Program.

 If my mortgage company is paying the property taxes, may I switch to the Pre-Authorized Payment Plan?